-39. University Business.
+40. University Business.
 Work performed as part of an employee’s job responsibilities, or work performed on behalf of the University by faculty, staff, volunteers, students, trainees, and other persons whose conduct, in the performance of work for the University, is under the direct control of the University, whether or not they are paid by the University.

-In the context of laptop use, University business includes the use of a laptop to access OUHSC email and to non-public University systems, networks, or data in the performance of work for the University.
+In the context of laptop and portable device use, University Business includes, but is not limited to, the use of a laptop or device to access University email and to non-public University systems, networks, or data in the performance of work for the University.

-40. UUniversity Personnel.
-Faculty, staff, volunteers, students and other trainees, and other persons whose conduct, in the performance of work for the University or its Business Associates, is under the direct control of the University or its Business Associate, whether or not they are paid by the University or its Business Associate (“Workforce Members”).
+41. UUniversity Personnel.
+Faculty, staff, volunteers, students and trainees, and other persons whose conduct, in the performance of work for the University, is under the direct control of the University, whether or not they are paid by the University (“Workforce Members”).
 45 C.F.R. § 160.103.

-40. UUseU.
+42. UUseU.
 With respect to Individually Identifiable Health Information, the sharing, employment, application, utilization, examination, or analysis of such information within the University by Health Care Components.
 45 C.F.R. § 164.501.
-(See also, Disclosure.)
+(But see, Disclosure.)

-41. Workforce Member.
+43. Workforce Member.
 See University Personnel.